 How pornography affects children, teenagers and young people

 For children aged 9-11 years, seeing pornography is usually accidental.
-It can be confusing because they can see things they don’t understand.
+Pornography can be confusing because they can see things that they might know about but not fully understand.

 Also, pornography can influence teenagers’ and young people’s attitudes to sex, sexual tastes and relationships.
-For example, a lot of mainstream, easily accessible pornography can send messages like:
+For example, a lot of softcore and hardcore pornography is easily accessible and can send messages like: